How Long Should a Sermon Be? Surprising Answers

 Something else to consider is how your sermon will translate for an online audience.
 With an abundance of online content, people are also becoming accustomed to having the power to speed up a message or skip parts they find boring or slow.
 In general, people will be more likely to watch shorter sermons and services online than long ones.

-Tips for Delivering a Shorter Sermon
+Tips for Delivering Sermons

 Now that you understand some of the factors to consider when determining sermon length, perhaps you’ve realized your sermons need to be a little shorter.
 Here are a few tips for ensuring your message stays on time.